Buying Property in France Compared to Spain

 Despite the current worldwide economic gloom, France remains a better investment than Spain in spite of a reduction in property values of up to 15% in some areas – which is considerably less than parts of the Costas and Canary Islands where an excess of property has seen the value of buy to let homes plummet alarmingly with no indication of an upturn on the horizon.

 UK buyers who bought off-plan in France appear to have been hardest hit as a surfeit of identikit property exploded onto the market before the Europe-wide recession took hold.
-Wise British buyers are limiting their property searches to areas served by budget airlines with the Cote d’Azur, Occitanie, Dordogne and Normandy prime examples.
+Wise British buyers are limiting their property searches to areas served by budget airlines and ferries, with the Cote d’Azur, Occitanie, Dordogne, Brittany and Normandy prime examples.

 Rental income has also suffered but not disastrously and despite incredible bargains to be found throughout France bookings remain constant although not as high as in previous years and returns on investment in the region of 6% are widely given as a benchmark figure.